gunnarahlberg/elm-faq/index.md

 ### How can I change the value of a field in a record?

-You can't.
+Strictly speaking, you can't.
 Record values (like all Elm values) are immutable.
 However, you can *copy* a record value and change one or more of its field values while doing so.
-Here is an example in elm-repl:
+Here is an example in
+elm-repl:

 ```
 > x = { name = "Chris", age = 30 }